yourfavmatt/JavaScript_Operators/README.md

 1. Use the following code to answer the questions below:

 ```
-let a = 11;
+let num = 11;
 let str = "11";
 let str2 = "eleven";
 let isPresent = true;
-let firstName = "Jackie";
+let firstName = "Frodo";
-let lastName = "Chan";
+let lastName = "Baggins";
 ```

-- What is the value of: a + str?
+- What is the value of: num + str?
-- What is the value of: a + str2?
+- What is the value of: num + str2?
-- What is the value of: a + isPresent?
+- What is the value of: num + isPresent?
+- What is the value of: firstName + num?
-- What is the value of: a + firstName?
+- What is the value of: isPresent + str?
-- What is the value of: a + lastName?
+- What is the value of: firstName + lastName?

 Use the code above to test and print the results.